Are you thinking of starting a book blog? Below discover the basic blogging resources I used to launch That Bookish Brunette.

 Basic Blogging Resources

 I highly recommend self-hosting with SiteGround.
-I pair SiteGround WordPress.Org.
-With my first blog I self-hosted using BlueHost and I have been much happier with my experience thus far using SiteGround.
-I am currently on their middle sized plan, the “Grow Big” plan which is $5.95 a month.
+I pair SiteGround with WordPress.Org.
+I am currently on their middle-sized plan, the “Grow Big” plan which is $5.95 a month.

 Their starter package, which starts at $3.95 a month, still has some great features, including a free custom domain email like elisabeth [at] thatbookishbrunette [dot] com